Netflix/conductor-community/index/es7-persistence/README.md

 This module provides ES7 persistence when indexing workflows and tasks.

+NOTE: this now also works with ES8.
+A ES8 version is detected and the index templates are uploaded to the correct url.

 ### ES Breaking changes

 From ES6 to ES7 there were significant breaking changes which affected ES7-persistence module implementation.